Stellarator island divertor shape optimization for reduced peak heat fluxes: Results

 The open-source \texttt{BayesianOptimization} python package \cite{nogueira_bayesian_2020} is applied to the divertor shape optimization problem.
 The Gaussian process was set up to use a Mat$\acute{\text{e}}$rn kernel \cite{frazier_2018}, given by

 where $d(\cdot,\cdot)$ is the Euclidean distance, $K_\nu(\cdot)$ is a modified Bessel function of order $\nu$ and $\Gamma(\cdot)$ is the gamma function.
-The parameter $\nu$ controls the smoothness of the kernel \cite{rasmussen_2010}, and was set to $2.5$.
-A soft barrier penalty of $200$ is used to steer the model away from pairs of $(\theta_L, \theta_R)$ that fail to produce a viable divertor.
+The parameter $\nu$ controls the smoothness of the kernel \cite{rasmussen_2010}, and was set to $2.5$, a standard choice in Bayesian optimization \cite{shahriari_bo_review_2016}.
+A soft barrier penalty of $200$ was found to work well in steering the model away from pairs of $(\theta_L, \theta_R)$ that fail to produce a viable divertor.
 Because of this, the length scale of the Gaussian process is bounded between $0.1\times$ and $1.5\times$ the range of the domain in $\theta_L$ and $\theta_R$.
 This ensures that the length scale does not collapse to near zero when imposing the soft penalty, which was noticed to be an issue in optimization.
 The optimizer uses an Expected Improvement \cite{zhan_expected_2020} acquisition function equipped with a hyperparameter $\xi$ that determines the relative weighting between exploitation and exploration of the cost function.
 This is in principle another hyperparameter that needs to be tuned.
 We tested $\xi$ values of 0.005, 0.01, and 0.05.
 The best results were achieved using $\xi=0.01$, and are presented below.

 Fig.~\ref{fig:bayesopt} shows the cost function landscape as learned by Bayesian optimization after 10 random initial exploration steps and 25 steps guided by the acquisition function.
 The majority of points are concentrated in the lower right corner, a valley in parameter space that is present in Fig.~\ref{fig:cost_function_landscape} as well.
-At this point in the optimization, we have already found a divertor that is near identical to the best one from the grid scan.
-The optimized divertor was found at $(\theta_L, \theta_R)=(4.05, 1.21)$, with $q_{\text{peak}}=3~ \text{MW}/\text{m}^2$ and an end-plate hit percentage of $3.53\%$.
+At this point in the optimization, we find a divertor that is near identical to the best one from the grid scan.
+The optimized divertor was found at $(\theta_L, \theta_R)=(4.05, 1.21)$, with $q_{\text{peak}}=3~ \text{MW}/\text{m}^2$ and a $P_\text{not-captured}$ of $8.51\%$.

-It is remarkable that the Bayesian optimization achieves practically the same result as the grid scan but with a $95\%$ reduction in the number of divertors simulated.
+The Bayesian optimization achieves practically the same result as the grid scan but with a $95\%$ reduction in the number of divertors simulated.
 This result highlights the power of Bayesian approaches to expensive, black-box, and non-convex optimization problems.
 We expect that the savings would increase even more if the divertor-making algorithm parameter space was larger.